Burmese

 - Interpretation Needs

-- Interpretation services are essential for non-Burmese speakers, especially in healthcare and legal settings.
+- Interpretation services are crucial for non-Burmese speakers, especially in healthcare and legal settings.
+Language barriers can affect access to services.

 - Interpreter Notes

-- Interpreters should be aware of cultural nuances and respectful communication styles, ensuring clarity and understanding.
+- Interpreters should be aware of cultural nuances and respectful communication styles.
+Understanding regional dialects can be beneficial.

 - Documentation Traditions